mVax-app/mVax/doc/User Documentation.md

 1. User approval process
 2. Log into mVax
+3. Change your password
+4. Change your email
-3. Search for a patient
+5. Search for a patient
-4. Create a new patient record
+6. Create a new patient record
-5. Edit an existing patient record
+7. Edit an existing patient record
-6. Delete an existing patient record
+8. Delete an existing patient record
-7. Record an immunization
+9. Record an immunization
-8. Export forms
+10. Export forms
-9. View vaccine statistics
+11. View vaccine statistics
-10. Check for overdue patients
+12. Check for overdue patients
+13. Change the language

 ### User approval process